adityabhat-git/HackerRankProblems/Readme.md

-The main branch only contains this file.
+This branch contains the code changes for BrithdayCakeCandles